lwjohnst86/analyzing-cohorts-course/chapter3.md

 - Using the model formula, set the outcome variable in the `glm` model, as well as the dataset.
 - "Dredge" through the combinations of variables in the model using the AICc technique.
 - Keep only rows with the `delta` variable less than 15.
-- Finally, print the results to see which variables are best to include (based on AICc).
+- Finally, print the results to see which variables are best to include (based on AIC).

 `@hint`
 - Use the formula interface `got_cvd ~ .`.